ParrotSec/documentation/docs/getting-started/create-boot-device.md

 ISO is a special file format that represents the content of a small storage device.

-The Parrot ISO file is a bit-per-bit representation of the content of a Parrot USB or DVD drive.
+The ParrotOS ISO file is a bit-per-bit representation of the content of a Parrot USB or DVD drive.

 You can use a special software like [Etcher](https://www.etcher.io) to clone the content of the Parrot ISO to a USB drive and transform such USB drive into a full Parrot USB device.